LizzyonGit/sotis-lifecoach/README.md

 #### Color schemes
 I searched on internet for lifecoach websites and my mentor also instantly said I would probably use a lot of blue because it conveys calmness.
 So I found this website that I really liked: https://themewagon.github.io/Pilates/, I picked two colors from it (#55CBD2 and #C5FFF1), and went to https://coolors.co/55cbd2-c5fff1-173753-1b4353 where I entered those two colors and asked for two more colors.
 Keeping in mind the mainly blue theme, I went with these two complementary darker colors: #173753, #1B4353.
+My main background is white, as I don't want to overdo it with a blue background.
+Also on the hero image, I used a neutral transparent black background with white text to not intervene with the image.
+For color contrast, the text color-background combinations used score from 6.36 and up.

 #### Fonts
 I went on Google fonts and set the filter to "Calm", browsing throught the results this one stuck out to me: Montserrat Alternates.
 I liked the "E" being different than the other fonts.
 For a pairing, I couldn't find anything on some of the font pairing sites, but when I just googled font pair with "Montserrat Alternates", this blog came up (https://approval.studio/blog/how-to-combine-fonts/), where they argued for the pair Montserrat Alternates and Raleway, so I decided to go with that.